-For this reason, a new set of WebAPIs have been developed within Microsoft .NET Framework and then installed on a web-server connected both to the inner and outer (i.e. exposed to the web) network.
-Hardware and software firewalls, together with SSL encryption, provided the required levels of logical separation between the two networks.
-The APIs operate as an intermediary layer between the mobile application installed on the user's mobile and the SPOT system.
-Besides, it is essential to protect the privacy of users while they are using the app.
-For this reason, no personal username and password are requested during the authentication phase.
-Only a common set of credentials and an API-key are used instead.
-In this way, the user is not associated with an individual person and no user's sensitive data are sent across the network.
+For this reason, a new set of WebAPIs have been developed within Microsoft .NET Framework and 348 then installed on a web-server connected both to the inner one outer (i.e. exposed to the web) network.
+349 Hardware and software firewalls, together with SSL encryption, provided the required levels of logical 350 separation between the two networks.
+The APIs operate as an intermediary layer between the mobile 351 application installed on the user's mobile and the SPOT system.
+Besides, it is essential to protect the 352 privacy of users while they are using the app.
+For this reason, no personal username and password are 353 requested during the authentication phase.
+Only a common set of credentials and an API-key are used 354 instead.
+In this way, the user is not associated with an individual person and no user's sensitive data are 355 sent across the network.
+356

-3.2.
+357 3.2.
 Authentication and data protection

-The application authenticates itself with specific API keys on IndoorAtlas and Google Maps frameworks, as well as on the SPOT system.
-While authorization with third-party solutions is demanded on their inner architecture (documentations are available on owners' websites [33,34]), the authentication with SPOT has been developed from scratch, upgrading the current release of the system with a dedicated module.
-The application authenticates itself on the system using Basic Authentication security protocol with an HTTP POST method to the dedicated API controller, sending a Base64-encoded username and password within the request header.
-As stated above, this login method avoids users to actually personally sign-in to the system, preventing personal information and identity theft, while assuring a virtual identity confirmation and authorization at the same time.
-If the authentication is successful, the system returns a JWT (JSON Web Token) valid for the next 24 hours, which the application will use to authenticate itself in future API calls via Bearer Authentication security protocol.
+The application authenticates itself with specific API keys on IndoorAtlas and Google Maps frame-358 works, as well as on the SPOT system.
+While authorization with third-party solutions is demanded on 359 their inner architecture (accumentations are available on owners' websites [33,34]), the authentication 360 with SPOT has been developed from scratch, upgrading the current release of the system with a dedicated 361 module.
+The application authenticates itself on the system using Basic Authentication security protocol 362 with an HTTP POST method to the dedicated API controller, sending a Base64-encoded username and 363 password within the request header.
+As stated above, this login method avoids users to actually personally 364 sign-in to the system, preventing personal information and identity theft, while assuring a virtual identity 365 confirmation and authorization at the same time.
+If the authentication is successful, the system returns a 366 JWT (JSON Web Token) valid for the next 24 hours, which the application will use to authenticate itself 367 in future API calls via Bearer Authentication security protocol.
+368

-3.3.
+369 3.3.
 Developed interface and navigation modes